Navy veteran Daniel Smith was stuck. Working as a school bus driver, he felt like his career was at a red light.

 “I wanted to find a career that I enjoyed while giving me a good paycheck, not just a job that I didn’t care that much about,” Daniel said.

-When he enrolled in the University of Texas at Austin Coding Boot Camp, that’s just what he found.
+When he enrolled in the University of Texas at Austin Coding Boot Camp, at its Houston campus, that’s just what he found.

 Uncovering a plan

 Daniel has always loved building things.
 As a kid, he was infatuated with cars, which led to a job as a mechanic.

 What Daniel really wanted to do was create a monstrous muscle car from scratch, not tinker with engines.
 So when he ended up in the Navy as a steam turbine mechanic, fixing issues and following orders, he found himself feeling unfulfilled.

 After his service, Daniel landed a job driving a school bus, and dabbled in sound work at bars in his off-time.
 He felt stuck, and ready to do something bigger.

 He started toying with web development, taking free classes online.
 But he wanted something more.
 When a friend found the UT Austin Coding Boot Camp based in Houston, Daniel was fascinated.

 “The boot camp looked perfect for me, but I didn’t think I could afford it,” Daniel remembered.
 “I was in line to join the police academy.
 Then I got a loan from the bank, and there was no turning back.”